tyshoe/speedrunProfile/README.md

 4. Paste https://github.com/tyshoe/speedrunProfile.git
 5. Choose folder to clone into

-# How to download to run app:
+# How to download to run app with vscode:
 1. Download code
    1. Download ZIP and extract
    2. Open vscode